 1 to 1 Counselling

-Specialist trauma focused 1:1 counselling for female and male survivors (13+) who have suffered rape, sexual abuse or sexual exploitation at any time in their lives.
-This service is available to anyone living in, or registered with a GP in Wiltshire.
-Counselling services are delivered in Trowbridge and Chippenham and are free of charge.
+Specialist trauma focused 1:1 counselling for female and male survivors (16+) who have suffered rape, sexual abuse or sexual exploitation at any time in their lives.
+This service is available to all survivors living in Wiltshire or Swindon, or registered with a GP in Wiltshire.
+Counselling services are delivered in Trowbridge, Chippenham, Salisbury and Swindon and are free of charge.
 Women only space is available at designated times.

 Counselling provides a safe, non-judgemental and supportive space in which you have time to reflect and explore the impact the rape, sexual abuse/exploitation has had on your life in order to help you to cope and recover.
 If you are seeking counselling prior to court proceedings for what has happened to you we can offer you Pre-Trial Therapy.
 We can explain more about this to you at our first meeting.
 Initially you will be invited to come in and meet with one of the counsellors and at this stage we will discuss how many sessions might be right for you.
 A waiting list is in operation and waiting times will be influenced by the amount of availability you can offer.
 Counselling is a process that requires a time commitment from you.
 Once counselling starts you would meet with the same counsellor at the same time and location each week.

 Our counsellors hold a minimum qualification of a diploma in counselling, or are in their final year of training.
 They are committed to Continued Professional Development and meet regularly with a supervisor to ensure they are working in a safe, ethical and effective way.
 All counsellors work within the British Association for Counselling and Psychotherapy’s (BACP) Ethical Framework for the Counselling Professions.